cmandesign/rich-snippet-yoast/README.md

 ```

 ### 2. Prepare Your JSON-LD Format, Based on your website
-Before you do anything, I should tell you that your content subject and type are really important in the snippet that you want to generate. for example, if your contents are video blog you should use video format or if your website is a blog or you are writing news or article you should use Article/ArticleNews format.
+Before you do anything, I should tell you that your content subject and type are really important in the snippet that you want to generate.
+For example, if your content is video you should use video format or if your website is a blog or you are writing news or article you should use Article/ArticleNews format.
 So please check out following links to know what format you should use and you can easily prepare and develop your format at the end of this article.

 [JSONLD.com (Article) : please check other formats ](https://jsonld.com/article/)
 [Google Developer Section ( with more details )](https://developers.google.com/search/docs/data-types/article)

-My website contents are articles, so here is what i want to generate :
+My website's contents are articles, so here is what I want to generate

 ```javascript
  <script type="application/ld+json">
 {